tobkum/Ramses-Fusion/README.md

 # Ramses-Fusion

 **Ramses-Fusion** is the official bridge between the [Ramses](https://ramses.rxlab.guide/) pipeline ecosystem and Blackmagic Fusion.
-Developed by [**Overmind Studios**](https://www.overmind-studios.de), it transforms Fusion into a pipeline-aware environment, allowing compositors to focus on their creative work while the technical organization is handled automatically.
+Developed by [**Overmind Studios**](https://www.overmind-studios.de), it transforms Fusion into a pipeline-aware environment, ensuring technical consistency and automated organization across the entire production.

 <img src="images/screenshot.png" alt="Ramses-Fusion Interface" width="25%">

 ## 🌟 Overview

-In modern production, staying organized across hundreds of shots and assets is a major challenge.
-Ramses-Fusion solves this by integrating the production database directly into the Fusion interface.
-It ensures that every composition follows project standards, every version is tracked, and every render goes exactly where it needs to be.
+Ramses-Fusion integrates the production database directly into the Fusion interface.
+It removes the need for manual file system management by enforcing project standards at the software level.
+Every composition is synchronized with the database, ensuring that versions are tracked, technical specifications are met, and renders are delivered to the correct locations automatically.

 ## 🚀 Key Capabilities

-### 🔗 Pipeline Connectivity
+### 🔗 Pipeline Integration & Browsing
+The tool provides a centralized interface to browse projects, sequences, and shots.
-Stop digging through folders.
-Ramses-Fusion allows you to browse your entire project, jump between shots, and initialize new compositions from standardized templates instantly.
+* **Shot Switching:** Quickly jump between shots or initialize new compositions using standardized templates.
+* **Context Awareness:** The UI dynamically tracks your current Project, Shot, and Step (task), providing relevant shortcuts for your specific context.

-### 📐 Intelligent Scene Setup
+### 📐 Automated Scene Configuration
-One click aligns your composition with the project's technical specifications.
-Resolution, frame ranges, framerates, and aspect ratios are pulled directly from the Ramses database, eliminating manual setup errors.
+Standardize your working environment with a single click.
+The **Setup Scene** function pulls technical specifications directly from the Ramses database to configure:
+* **Format:** Resolution, Pixel Aspect Ratio, and Framerate.
+* **Frame Range:** Global and Render ranges are automatically aligned with shot durations.
+* **Render Anchors:** Automatically generates managed `_PREVIEW` and `_FINAL` Saver nodes.
+These anchors are pre-configured with the correct server paths and codecs (ProRes), so you never have to manually name a render file.

-### 📦 Smart Asset Management
+### 📦 Asset & Version Management
-Bring the rest of the pipeline into your Flow.
-Easily import published renders, assets, or cameras from other departments, and swap versions with a single click while maintaining your node connections.
+Manage the flow of data into your composition without browsing folders.
+* **Smart Importing:** Bring in published renders or assets with automated node naming and frame-start alignment.
+* **Version Swapping:** Replace existing Loader nodes with new versions or different assets while maintaining all downstream node connections.
+* **Retrieval:** Instantly access and restore previous versions of your composition directly from the versioning archive.

-### 🏁 Managed Iteration & Publishing
+### 🏁 Technical Validation & Publishing
-Handle the entire lifecycle of a shot from WIP to Final.
-The tool manages incremental versioning, metadata tagging, and automated master renders, ensuring your exports are always standardized and ready for review.
+The tool acts as a gatekeeper to ensure only technically correct data moves down the pipeline.
+* **Mismatch Detection:** Before publishing, the tool validates your composition's resolution, FPS, and frame range against the database, warning you of any discrepancies.
+* **Automated Publishing:** Handles the archival of the `.comp` file and the rendering of master files in one step.
+* **Metadata Logging:** Every save and publish can be accompanied by comments that are logged directly into the Ramses database for production tracking.

 ---